LinkSheet/LinkSheet/PRIVACY.md

 If "Enable Amp2Html" and "Attempt to obtain non-AMP page version via external service", ALL links are sent to the edge function.

+Darknet links (.i2p, .onion) are NEVER sent to this external service.

 ## Logs